ubarsc/rios/doc/source/concurrency.rst

 -------------------
 This table summarizes a few of the most common combinations of parameters to the ConcurrencyStyle constructor.
-See above for more details, and also in the docstring for the :class:`rios.structures.ConcurrencyStyle`.
+See above for more details, and also in the docstring for :class:`rios.structures.ConcurrencyStyle`.

 .. list-table::
    :widths: 30, 50